krishkumar9905776718/Digital_literacy/Task4/task4.md

 Dear Sir/Ma’am,

 I hope you are doing well.
-My name is Keshav Soni and I am currently pursuing BTech in Artificial Intelligence and Machine Learning.
+My name is Krish kumar and I am currently pursuing BTech cse core.
 I am writing this email to express my interest in the summer internship opportunity organised by you company.

 I am very interested in learning and gaining practical experience in the field of AI and technology.I am a beginner and wants to learn and improve my skills in the field of Artificial Intelligence and Machine Learning.
 I am also working on building my projects on a technical phasing website with the help of ai and figma tools .